 Formula 1’s vacuum cleaner engine sound a big disappointment 17 March, 2014 The Formula 1 field purrs into Turn 1 in Melbourne Organisers of the Australian Grand Prix are furious with Formula 1’s new low volume engine sounds, which simply lack the wow factor of previous generation power units.
 Even some of the sport’s stalwarts were alarmed in Melbourne when the 22 cars purred towards the first corner in Melbourne on Sunday.
 “At first I said ‘Just take out your earplugs, it’s the same as before’,” triple world champion Lauda told the German broadcaster RTL.
 “But I have to honestly say I was slightly disappointed today on television, especially at the start.
 Simply something was missing,” he added.
 “Before, [the sound] was right down to the marrow.
 We need to get used to it but it has lost some of its attraction,” said Lauda.
 Sebastian Vettel not impressed World champion Sebastian Vettel said driving in Melbourne felt more like being at the wheel of “a vacuum cleaner than a racing car”.
 Formula 1’s most experienced active driver Jenson Button is also worried, especially after a V10-powered demonstration car did laps at Albert Park at the weekend.
 “Oh my god I miss that,” he said.
 “It sounded amazing.
 Those were great years for the sound of the engine, but that is no more.”
 Most in the Formula 1 paddock are disappointed, but Australian Grand Prix corporation Chief Executive Andrew Westacott has revealed that he is actually angry.
 New Formula 1 era means a new sound “We pay for a product, we’ve got contracts in place, we are looking at those very, very seriously because we reckon there has probably been some breaches,” he told Fairfax Radio on Monday.
 “One aspect of it was just a little bit duller than it’s ever been before and that’s part of the mix and the chemistry that they’re going to have to get right.
 Ron spoke to (Ecclestone) after the race and said the fans don’t like it [the sound] in the venue,” added Westacott.
 But Lauda, who is dominant Mercedes’ Formula 1 Chairman, said it would be wrong to tinker with the engine rules just because the sport is now quieter.
 “Everyone wants to do something about it, but you can’t just change the exhaust pipe, you’d have to redevelop the whole engine and the mapping,” he said.
 “That’s just way too expensive.
 “Please do not change the engines just to make a bit more noise,” he exclaimed.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.